kwin/cppcheclipse/README.md

 **NOTES:**

 * Under Windows the `mvn clean verify` will fail because the unit test paths in unix format.
-As workaround skip the tests `mvn clean` should build successfully.
+As workaround skip the tests `mvn clean package` should build successfully, but it will not create.
 * Maven build will fail if Java 9 is used, while it will work under Java 8.